SKRyanrr/SKRyanrr.github.io/_posts/2024-12-18-NotesNumericalPy.md

 print(A.T)
 ```

-- The `reshape()` function in numpy reshapes the array to the specified dimension
+- The `reshape()` function in numpy reshapes the array to the specified dimension.

 ```python
 xs = np.array(([1,2],